naveens01/nginx-operator-refinement/devportal.md

   Manages traffic to DevPortal’s default domain, including SSL verification and routing via a wildcard subdomain pattern (e.g., `*.qdn`).
 It also handles dynamic requests across various services.

 - **Logging and SSL Setup:**
-  Like Control Plane, logging is dynamic, and SSL certificates are handled through TLS secrets.
+  Logging is dynamic, and SSL certificates are handled through TLS secrets.
 When Cloudflare is enabled, SSL verification is performed through Cloudflare; otherwise, direct SSL verification is used.

 - **Proxy Settings:**
   Requests are forwarded to DevPortal’s upstream endpoint.
 Configurable timeouts ensure network conditions are handled appropriately.